AmulSharma12/NodeJS-Concepts/readme.md

 - E (Eval) -> Evaluates the javascript data structure.
 - P (Print) -> Print the result.
 - L (Loop) -> Loops the above command untill the user presses ctrl-c twice.
-- To start the Repl - type node in cmd
+- To start the Repl
+  - type node and press enter.
 - press double time tab to see all modules.
+  - this will give you all the modules that is suported by nodeJS version that you have installed.
 - enter the name of module to get all the details.
+  - for example - type fs and press enter.

 <hr style="border-color:#FF4500;">